gerbeldo/rcell2/src/cellIDnoglib/README.txt

 is included with the package, and each of the parameters is described there.

-One parameter that might be usefully tweaked is background_reject_factor.
+One parameter that might be usefully tweaked is "background_reject_factor".
 The code makes an initial decision about the graylevels of the boundary pixels.
 To do this it takes the mean position of all the graylevels in the images and subtracts Z standard deviations.
 It then starts by considering all gray levels